What is an EICR certificate?

 No. you need the remedial work or further investigation to be done within 28 days or within the period specified on your report if it is less than 28 days.

-Landlords should obtain “Electrical Installation Certificates or Minor Work Certificates” from the electrician you use to do any rectification work.
+Landlords should obtain “Electrical Installation Certificates or Minor Work Certificates” from the electrician they use to do any rectification work.
 This is to prove the necessary jobs have been completed.

 This must be kept with the unsatisfactory report.